Clikkle Files

 Architecture Flow

-The backbone of the project.
+The Backbone of the Platform

 Results & Learnings